MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

 ## Create a conflation synonym model

 ### Create synonym file
 Creating a synonym file is the same as a [conflation model](conflation-concepts.md), conflation synonym model is just another model that helps you conflate multiple entities into one.
-All these entities need to be conflated together are synonyms to each other.
 Before we start to create a synonym model in the Azure portal, we need to create a tsv file called synonym file.
 In this file, we need to define what are the synonyms for each entity name.
 For example, we all know that *New York City* is also known as *The Big Apple*.
 Similar to *Los Angeles*, which has another name as *City of Angels*.
 So, with the example above, we can create the following synonym file:

  ![Synonym Example](media/conflation-synonym/synonym_example.png)

-The synonym file needs to be a tsv file, which has two parts, the 1st part is the entity name, and the 2nd part is a json object, which has name, alias, State, and Country.
+The synonym file needs to be a tsv file.
+The has two parts, the 1st part is the entity name, and the 2nd part is a json object.
+And the json object need to have name, alias, State, and Country.
 Among these four properties, only name and alias are required for non-city entity types.
 And the State and Country properties are only required for city type entities.

 After creating the synonym file, we're now ready to create synonym model in the Azure portal.